sajeebce/lms/COURSE_MANAGEMENT_FEATURE_SPEC.md

 - ✅ Schema support for syllabus linking (subjectId, chapterId, topicId, sourceType fields)
 - ⏳ UI for two-mode chapter creation (syllabus vs custom) - can be added when needed
 - ⏳ + Add Activity button - will be implemented with Activity Management module

+#### 5.2.4 Manual "Check for new syllabus chapters"

+- When the course has a **Subject** (and optionally Class/Stream), the builder header or chapter section shows a small action chip/button: **"Check new syllabus chapters"**.
+- Behaviour:
+  - This check does **not** run automatically on every page load (no hidden auto-sync).
+  - When clicked, it:
+    - Reads the course's current academic mapping (Class, Stream, Subject).
+    - Fetches all active Chapters from the Question Bank matching that scope.
+    - Compares them against existing chapters in this course that are already linked to the syllabus (`sourceType = "QUESTION_BANK"` + `chapterId`).
+  - If new chapters are found:
+    - Show a banner like _"3 new chapters found in Physics 1st Paper"_ with a primary action **"Import new chapters"**.
+    - Clicking the action opens the same syllabus import flow, pre-filtered to only those new chapters (teacher can still multi-select / select all).
+  - If **no** new chapters are found:
+    - Show a lightweight toast/snackbar: _"Everything is up to date.
+No new chapters in the syllabus."_.
+- This keeps the builder efficient while giving teachers an explicit, easy way to pull in new syllabus chapters whenever needed.

 ### 5.3 Lesson Management (Text / Document / Video)